Living Books: Humour, writing, and ease of use

 Many critics praised the series' humour and wit.
 The Independent thought the best titles were "amusing" with funny storylines.
 Compute! deemed Ruff's Bone "the funniest Living Book so far".
 The Children's Trust lamented that Living Books wasn't aimed at an older audience, but wrote that the storybooks were sufficient for their patients due to being "amusing".
 PC Mag thought Living Books pack enough humor and tickle adults as they entertain children".
 Compute! conceded that even adults would be "affected by its delightful story and sharp sense of wit."
 Len Unsworth's paper "Reframing research and literacy pedagogy relating to CD narratives" writes that Stellaluna was a "very significantly change" from the "somewhat serious tone" of the book due to an "almost a slapstick approach to frivolous humour".
-Baltimore Sun felt the activities were the "right blend of humor and purpose".
+The Baltimore Sun felt the activities were the "right blend of humor and purpose".
 MacWorld deemed Arthur's Reading Games an "amusing, interactive product".
 Courant felt that while the developer had "the formula figured out".

 Upon previewing the second title in the series, Computer Gaming World wrote that Just Grandma and Me was "not just a creative fluke", and felt Living Books "may have the wit and imagination to keep the magic in the series indefinitely".
 Tes.com thought of Just Grandma and Me, "There's so much charm that parents, and teachers, will enjoy it too."
 World Village thought Arthur's Reading Race was "very well written".
 The Baltimore Sun felt the games "vary dramatically in quality" while The Independent agreed that the books' quality fluctuates.
 Superkids felt Arthur's Computer Adventure was "not the strongest entry in the Living Books product line".
 SuperKids wrote that Arthur's Computer Adventure wasn't the strongest entry in the Living Books product line.

 Many reviewers praised the series for its ease of use.
 Compute! noted "it's a cinch for even very young children to run the program without adult assistance".
 The Spokesman Review described the series as "Broderbund's software version of training wheels."
 Simson L. Garfinkel and Beth Rosenberg found that the CD-ROMs played better on Macs than on PCs.
-New Straits Times felt their "simple and interactive interface" gave Living Books and "edge" over its competitors.
+The New Straits Times felt their "simple and interactive interface" gave Living Books and "edge" over its competitors.
 Engadget deemed it "the young-kid equivalent of Cyan's revolutionary Myst immersive world".
-Tampa Bay Times felt the titles were "crash-proof" with "rock-solid reliability and kid-friendly ease of use", adding that it succeeds in "encouraging children to become comfortable using a computer".
+The Tampa Bay Times felt the titles were "crash-proof" with "rock-solid reliability and kid-friendly ease of use", adding that it succeeds in "encouraging children to become comfortable using a computer".
 All Game noted that no documentation is provided but that "everything is self-explanatory and intuitive within the program".
 The Age suggested that the games would only become popular in Australian schools once they had regular access to CD-ROM units.